circe/circe/README.md

 After the 1.0 release, all pull requests will require two sign-offs by a maintainer to be merged.

-The circe project supports the [Scala code of conduct][code-of-conduct] and wants all of its channels (Gitter, GitHub, etc.) to be inclusive environments.
+The circe project is a typelevel affiliate project, and follow the [Typelevel Code of Conduct](CODE_OF_CONDUCT.md)

 Please see the [contributors' guide](CONTRIBUTING.md) for details on how to submit a pull request.